studio-b12/goat/docs/book/src/goatfile/requests/query-params.md

 Define additional query parameters which will be appended to the request URL.
 The format of the contents of this block is [`TOML`](https://toml.io/).

-An array of values will be representet as a repetition of the same query parameter with the different contained values assigned.
+An array of values will be represented as a repetition of the same query parameter with the different contained values assigned.

 > The example from above results in the following query parameters.
 > ```
 > page=5&count=100&field=username&field=age&field=id
 > ```

-Parameter values can be subsituted.
+Template parameters in parameter values will be substituted.